OneWiseKnight/Arch-Linux-Gaming-Guide/README.md

-# Arch / Endeavour OS linux gaming guide
+# Arch linux gaming guide

 Basic suggestions to enhance gaming performance.
-For Arch new installs **ONLY** its highly recommended you just go with this script which will get you 90% there [Gaming-Linux-FR Architect Script](https://github.com/Gaming-Linux-FR/Architect/blob/main/README-EN.md).
+For Arch new installs **ONLY** its highly recommended you just go with this script which will get you 90% there.

-## Linux distribution
+### Disclaimer
 This guide should primarly be used on a fresh install of Arch Linux.
 Using the Architect script may break something for example in Endeavour OS which uses Dracut.
 Down the road I will have a guide that won't need the Architect script.

+Big Thanks to Cardiac13 for creating the Architect Script.
+Unfortunetly Cardiac terminated his account and passed on the Architect Script to A1RM4X.
+Just as a precaution and my laziness I forked the project just incase it gets deleted permentantly.
+I will use their script and linking so they get credit but if that disappears I have the fork on this repo.

+Here is the Architect script that A1RM4X is currently maintaining [Gaming-Linux-FR Architect Script](https://github.com/A1RM4X/Architect/blob/main/README-EN.md).

+## Linux distribution

 ## Packages to install for gaming on Arch and derivatives